react-native-oh-library/usage-docs/en/react-native-reanimated-bottom-sheet.md

 ## Installation and Usage

-Find the matching version information in the release address of a third-party library and download an applicable .tgz package: [@react-native-oh-library/react-native-reanimated-bottom-sheet Releases](https://github.com/react-native-oh-library/react-native-reanimated-bottom-sheet/releases).
+Find the matching version information in the release address of a third-party library: [@react-native-oh-library/react-native-reanimated-bottom-sheet Releases](https://github.com/react-native-oh-library/react-native-reanimated-bottom-sheet/releases).For older versions that are not published to npm, please refer to the [installation guide](/en/tgz-usage-en.md) to install the tgz package.

 Go to the project directory and execute the following instruction: